Chaalse/advent-of-code/README.md

 you must place it inside a ".env" file within the folder, or straight place it next to the "Cookie" attribute if you don't plan to publish your code.

-To fetch the input use node fetchData.js "Day To Fetch No Quotes"
+To fetch the input use node fetchData.js Day (i.e: node fetchData.js 1)

 Your input will be downloaded and a CLI message will tell you so.